Watch bystanders, police lift car off trapped motorcyclist in Myrtle Beach - NewsBreak

 A crowd of bystanders quickly gathers and rushes in to help the trapped driver.
 Within seconds, a group of officers arrive and join the effort to lift the car off of the man.

-According to police, the man and woman on the motorcycle were both taken to the hospital and treated for non-life-threatening injuries.Til debt do us part: Wedding costs skyrocket
+According to police, the man and woman on the motorcycle were both taken to the hospital and treated for non-life-threatening injuries.Click here to find the most read stories on WDTN.com

 “As the summer season is picking up, please remember to slow down and look twice to keep everyone safe!” police said in the post.
 “It only takes a moment to cause a crash.”